beau32/JB-Restful-Activity/README.md

 **NOTE:** You won't be able to run this locally.
 It is intended to be ran on a publicly available web server/cloud only.

-**NOTE:** This app and the associated code is NOT production quality, its pure purpose is to demonstrate the full flow of custom interactions in Journey Builder, it uses express 4.xx instead of 3.

 ### Pre-Requisites

 * Node.js (to test locally)
 * Must have an Salesforce Marketing Cloud account
 * Journey Builder and all associated applications  must be provisioned into this account
-* A publicly accessible web server or cloud (this app uses [Heroku](https://heroku.com) with a single dyno, You'll need the Heroku toolbelt if you're using that PaaS for this app.
+* A publicly accessible web server or cloud (this app uses netlify)
-* Web Server or Cloud MUST support SSL (which is why we recommend Heroku...it just works for single dyno apps)
+* Web Server or Cloud MUST support SSL
-* A valid Code@ account and associated App Center Developer Account (available from within Code@)
 * Understanding of client-server communications, JavaScript, HTML(5), Node.js and Express

 ### How To Use

-#### Creating our base app in Code@

-1. clone this repository locally
+1. Deploy to netlify using the button above

 2. Login to your account on Marketing Cloud